Taxation of international executives

 Employers in Kazakhstan must make contributions to the State Social Insurance Fund.
 Contributions are required for local employees as well as for expatriate personnel with a Kazakhstan permanent residence permit.
 A foreign individual without a permanent residence permit is not subject to this contribution requirement.

 Employers must make contributions individually for each employee.
-Contributions are based on an employee’s monthly gross salary, up to a maximum monthly income KZT228,590 in 2016.
+Contributions are based on an employee’s monthly gross salary, up to a maximum monthly income KZT244 590 ,590 in 2017.
 For 2016, contributions are computed at the rate of 5 percent of applicable gross salary.

 Social insurance contributions are fully creditable against an employer’s social tax liabilities and therefore do not represent an additional tax burden on the employer.